Resources for

 Types of Advisors

 Financial advisor: Plans for life events like retirement, disability, long-term care, and estate distribution.
 For information on how to find an advisor or choose an advisor see this Forbes article.
-LINK
+Link

 Daily Money Managers: A daily money manager (DMM) is a person who performs the day-to-day financial tasks of another individual.
 Daily money managers offer services like paying monthly bills, assisting with tax records, balancing bank records, decoding medical bills, and negotiating with creditors.
 Other services may include notarization, payroll management, or healthcare advocacy.
 There’s a whole profession dedicated to helping parents manage their money.
 It’s called Daily Money Managers (DMM).
-You can search for one in your area LINK.
+You can search for one in your area Link.

 Investment advisor: Investment advisors are primarily concerned with the growth and returns of your investments based on the priority purpose of your investment selections. (income, growth, balance, etc).
 To find a registered investment advisor look to the National Association of Personal Financial Advisors.
-LINK
+Link

 Preparing for Financial Planning